 Type 1 waterborne adhesives: emulsions and dispersion adhesives

 The water based emulsions and dispersion systems are heterogenous mixtures which consist of dispersed liquid or solid polymer phase in an aqueous phase.
 These waterborne adhesives can be made by using a wide range of polymers including PVA (vinyl acetate polymers), PVAC (vinyl acetate copolymers) and acrylic as well as synthetic elastomers such as PUR (polyurethane).

 As with other water based adhesive systems, also dispersion adhesives and emulsions can be cleaned with water.
 However, after the water-based adhesive glue has dried, it is no longer water dispersible and cleaning residue may require use of solvents and detergents.
 More information on waterborne adhesives is available by contacting us.

 Application methods: spray, brush, roller or beads.

 Bonding: wet bonding or dry bonding (contact adhesive)

-Examples: vinyl acetate adhesives for bonding paper, wood and cardboard, rubber latex waterborne adhesives for fabric and wood, polyacrylate emulsions as construction adhesives, laminating adhesives, pressure sensitive adhesives, and water based polyurethane dispersions and emulsions for packaging and shoe making industries.
+Examples: vinyl acetate adhesives for bonding paper, wood and cardboard, rubber latex waterborne adhesives for fabric and wood, polyacrylate emulsions as construction adhesives, laminating adhesives, pressure sensitive water-based adhesives, and water based polyurethane adhesive as dispersions and emulsions for packaging and shoe making industries.

 Solution adhesives are the most traditional form of water based adhesive systems.
 They use water as the carrier substance and cure as the water evaporates.
 These waterborne adhesive systems are created using natural and synthetic polymers which dissolve in water.
-The uses of water based solution adhesives include paper bonding and moistable glues such as those found in envelopes, stamps and labels.
+The uses of these water based glue systems include paper bonding and moistable glues such as those found in envelopes, stamps and labels.